Reference for limits we can verify from repo code and checked-in config.

 What this means operationally

 sync-dex-liquidityno longer owns discovery.
 It consumes staged output written bysync-dex-discovery.sync-dex-discoveryis deliberately best-effort.
-Short per-source request timeouts and the 12-minute shared budget are there to force a partialdegradedresult before the platform can hard-kill the invocation.- Missing-price fallback is intentionally time-bounded so a bad upstream day cannot consume the whole
+Short per-source request timeouts and the 12-minute shared budget are there to force a partialdegradedresult before the platform can hard-kill the invocation.
+Lower-priority tier-2/tier-3 candidates are deterministically sharded across their cadence windows so one modulo run does not inherit the entire tier queue at once.- Missing-price fallback is intentionally time-bounded so a bad upstream day cannot consume the whole

 sync-stablecoinsslot. - Any new provider added to discovery or price enrichment should come with both a throttle and a hard stop budget.